nabeel-shaikh/python-cache/README.md

        another record.
    10. Repeat step 6 to find out.
 It works!
    11. If you try to add a new key with an already existing name, it's value would get updated and no record would be deleted.
+   12. The `Shut down cache` button would save the current cached data back to the file i.e. `student_data.json`.
 ```

 > :)